-Competitive endurance cyclists should take a serious look at the Rock 'n Road, as the narrow profile and low weight could result in significant time gains over a 24-hour period.
+Competitive endurance cyclists should take a serious look at the Rock 'n Road.
+The narrow profile and low weight could result in significant time gains over a 24-hour period.

 For a 1.75″ tire it handles dazzlingly well.
 The only caveat is a rider weighing around 185lbs (84kg) will need to run it at 40lbs pressure (2.8 bar) to avoid pinch flats on rocky descents.
 We have not tested it in a tubeless configuration as yet, but look out for an upcoming report on that.